edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

     {"id": "862de904-de39-11ef-9713-4fab09220c4a"}
     {"id": "862e400c-de39-11ef-9713-2f81f2b67013"}

-That's it!
-Now there's stuff in the database.
+The :ref:`gel query <_ref_cli_edgedb_query>` command is one of many ways we can execute a query in Gel.
+Now that we've done it, there's stuff in the database.
 Let's verify it by running:

 .. code-block:: bash
     $ gel query "select User { name };"